Jacar mascot — reading along A laptop whose eyes follow your cursor while you read.

 SQLite in Production: Not Just for Mobile

 The myth: SQLite is for mobile apps and prototypes.
-Reality in 2024: thousands of production applications — from Tailscale to Fly.io, Expensify, or small SaaS — use it as main DB.
+The reality: thousands of production applications — from Tailscale to Fly.io, Expensify, or small SaaS — use it as their main DB.
 The SQLite + WAL mode + Litestream + (optionally) LiteFS combination enables scaling beyond where many teams assume they need PostgreSQL.
 This article covers how, when, and its real limits.

 Why Server-Side SQLite Is Viable